AlexKenbo/valuenotifier_localstate/README.md

 Locally, I don’t need states - since the data is thrown inside the widget tree.
 There is no network data that takes a long time to load or contain delivery errors.

-The only thing I would like to find is how to pass the valuenotifier object from parent to child.
-While thinking about a global static variable.
+Pass the ValueNotifier object from parent to child in global static variable.

 Thank @ResoCoder for the idea:
 [https://github.com/ResoCoder/powers-of-immutable-state]